 Despite the early success of F.J.
 McKee and National Van Lines, there was also adversity to overcome.
 A fire destroyed McKee’s warehouse in 1917, leaving him with just one truck.
 McKee was diagnosed with tuberculosis shortly after that, prompting him to move west with his family to recover.
 Not one to give up easily, McKee eventually moved back to the Chicago area at the age of 50 and began to assist customers with their moving needs again.
 Little did he know that later that year, in 1929, the Great Depression would change everything.

-While it might seem that things looked bleak for National Van Lines after such a struggle, the McKee family stood firm.
-F.J.
-McKee decided in 1931 to pass the torch of National Van Lines to his son, F.L.
-McKee, the father of CEO Maureen Beal.
-At the time, F.L.
-McKee was making a name for himself in Hollywood as a tenor with an amazing voice.
-In fact, F.L.
-McKee has performed with famous legends including Bing Crosby and Shirley Temple.
-While Hollywood was certainly a draw, F.L.
-McKee couldn’t pass up the chance to join the family business and assist customers with professional moving services.
+Although things looked bleak for business at the time, the McKee family never gave up.
+In 1931, F.J.
+McKee decided to pass the business along to his son, F.L.
+McKee, the father of our current CEO, Maureen Beal.
+F.L.
+McKee was well known throughout Hollywood for being a tenor with an amazing voice, and he performed with famous legends including Bing Crosby and Shirley Temple.
+Despite his success as a performer, F.L.
+McKee couldn’t pass up the opportunity to join the family business and continue National Van Lines legacy of providing “famously” top-notch moving services.

 Maureen Beal, granddaughter of F.J.
 McKee, was the third-generation leader and CEO of National Van Lines from 1993 until her retirement at the end of 2019.
 Proud to be one of the few female CEOs in the moving-and-storage industry, Maureen Beal’s guidance steered National Van Lines toward worldwide success with 400+ agents, including our military and domestic partners.
 Maureen Beal understood moving is about more than simply relocating—it’s about creating new memories and protecting existing ones as you move from place to place.